IPopovSci/Crypto_deeplearning_study/Readme.md

 # Crypto_deeplearning_study

-A python project based on quantative approach of predicting returns of financial (primarly crypto) assets.
+A python project based on quantitative approach of predicting returns of financial (primarily crypto) assets.

 ## Table of contents